Mattiejordan/Pewlett-Hackard-Analysis/README.md

 Bobby and I performed this analysis for Pewlett-Hackard with ERD and SQL queries.
-* From the list of current employees, aged 65 to 68, that are expected to retire very soon, birth dates from 1952 to 1955, is a total of 72,458 employees.
+* From the list of current employees, aged 65 to 68, that are expected to retire very soon, have birth dates from 1952 to 1955.
+This makes a total of 90,398 job titles ready for retirement.

 Pewlett-Hackard has suggested a Mentorship Program to help train new hires from their current employees born in 1965, age 55.